Strict programming language: Description

 Strict programming languages are often associated with eager evaluation, and non-strict languages with lazy evaluation, but other evaluation strategies are possible in each case.
 The terms "eager programming language" and "lazy programming language" are often used as synonyms for "strict programming language" and "non-strict programming language" respectively.

 Examples

 Nearly all programming languages in common use today are strict.
 Examples include C#, Java, Perl (all versions, i.e., through versions 5 and 7), Python, Ruby, Common Lisp, and ML.
 Some strict programming languages include features that mimic laziness.
 Raku (formerly named Perl 6) has lazy lists, Python has generating functions, and Julia provides a macro system to build non-strict functions, as does Scheme.

 Examples for non-strict languages are Haskell, R, Miranda, and Clean.

 Extension

 In most non-strict languages, the non-strictness extends to data constructors.
 This allows conceptually infinite data structures (such as the list of all prime numbers) to be manipulated in the same way as ordinary finite data structures.
 It also allows for the use of very large but finite data structures such as the complete game tree of chess.
+As an example, the Haskell language has added dozens of language extensions, divided into levels based upon their reliability and complexity.